 Athletics does make an annual contribution to the university’s fund for need-based financial aid, in addition to paying for all athletic scholarships.
 It’s important to note that these areas are not supported by any tuition dollars.

 Q. Why is tuition so much higher for students from outside the state of Michigan?

-A. The U-M is a public university that is supported by the taxpayers of the state of Michigan.
-While that state support has been declining over time, the U-M remains committed to its public mission of serving Michigan residents.
-Another way to look at the cost of tuition is that out-of-state students pay tuition that more accurately approximates the cost of instruction at the U-M. Students who are Michigan residents get a tuition discount because they and their parents pay taxes that are used to support the U-M and the state’s other public colleges and universities.
+A. U-M is a public university that is supported by the taxpayers of the state of Michigan.
+While state support has trended downward over time, U-M remains committed to its public mission of serving Michigan residents.
+Another way to look at the cost of tuition is that out-of-state students pay tuition that more accurately approximates the cost of instruction at U-M. Students who are Michigan residents get a tuition discount because they and their parents pay taxes that are used to support U-M and the state’s other public colleges and universities.

 Q. Rather than raise tuition and increase financial aid, wouldn’t it be better for everyone to just reduce the amount of money spent on financial aid and keep tuition lower?

 A. We believe financial aid is a key component of making the university accessible.
-Many qualified students would not be able to attend the U-M were it not for financial aid.
+Many qualified students would not be able to attend U-M were it not for financial aid.
 Money used for financial aid also comes from a variety of sources.
-With the Victors for Michigan fundraising campaign now underway, U-M has a goal of raising $1 billion for student support.
+The Victors for Michigan fundraising campaign, which ended Dec.
+31, 2018, raised $1.22 billion for student support.

-Q. When you say about 70 percent of the U-M students from the state of Michigan receive some financial aid, what do you count as financial aid?
+Q. When you say about 71% of the U-M students from the state of Michigan receive some financial aid, what do you count as financial aid?